LucasDelfino92/morrowindsharp/mw2.md

     - Hi-Res Window Texture Replacer.
   - Also install the [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) Glow in the Dahrk Patch.
     - In the BAIN installer, tick **10 Glow in the Dahrk Patch - Interior Sunrays** only.
 Rename the mod to **Project Atlas - Glow in the Dahrk Patch**.
+- [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973) by vtastek and tewlwolow
+Adds a heat haze shader controller by MGE XE and MWSE-lua.
+Subtle overall, gets faster, stronger and closer when near lava pools.
+  - The shader needs to be registered in MGE XE's Shader tab.
 - [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322) by Remiros
 Improves the texture for the mist.
 The mist is now much smoother and more detailed, as well as less opaque and flat.
 This also makes it play much nicer with SSAO.
   - Install **Mist Retexture** only.